Witiko/doctoral-thesis/defense.md

 surface forms would be too relevant to the research questions of my thesis.

-However, the point that my definition of *interpretability* is vague is well-taken and Hall and Gill themselves admit that they use it as an umbrella term.
+However, the point that my definition of *interpretability* is vague is well-taken and @hall2018introduction themselves admit that they use it as an umbrella term.
 I agree that this makes it less useful for scientific enquiry than other more restrictive and technical definitions that are sometimes used in machine learning literature.

 * * *